changah-song/fluent-fable/frontend/README.md

 - can only save words when in dictionary mode 🟩
     - save icon next to words from dictionary
-- can highlight many words at a time... 🟨
-    - separate from touchopacity thing... or automatically translate entire sentence
-    - click again to highlight long sentence

 - how will saving and definition work? 🟨
     - easiest is to save the list of definitions